Rishon-A-Singh/-far-harbor-7991/README.md

 ## Modules

 - Login, Logout Module
-- User Module
+- Customer Module
 - Admin Module
-- Booking Management Module
-- Feedback Module
-- Report Module
+- Driver Module
-- Trip Package Management Module
+- Trip Booking Module
-- Route Mangement Module
+- Cab Module

 ## Features

-- User and Admin authentication & validation with session uuid having.
+- Customer and Admin authentication & validation with session uuid having.
 - Admin Features:
   - Administrator Role of the entire application
-  - Only registered admins with valid session token can add/update/delete Package,Hotel,Route or customer from main database.
+  - Only registered admins with valid session token can add/update/delete view tripbooking list acording to Cab, Customer, Driver from main database.
-  - Admin can access the details of different Routes, Bus, Packages, TicketDetails,Feedback,Customer,Reports,etc.
-- User Features:
+- Customer Features:
-  - A user can register himself or herself on the platform.
+  - A customer can register himself or herself on the platform.
-  - He/She can check the Packages and Hotels availabilty.
+  - He/She can check the trip availity and book trip.
-  - If Trip Package is available, can book the trip package by providing payment details.
+  - If Trip is available, can book the trip by providing payment details.
-  - After booking, he will get booking details for the whole Package inside this there will be all details regarding the ticket details ,total cost, etc.
-  - If the customer want can cancel the booking.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png" width="100%">